 I opted for a private safari and had no regrets!
-The company is called Shrike Safaris, more about them and if I can recommend them below in this post.
+The company I recommend is called Altezza (more on them and a special readers’ discount is below in this post).

 True, private safaris are more expensive, but we were flexible with the driving, could go whenever we wished, could stay as long as we wanted in one spot, there was no need to fight with others for a perfect picture spot and so on.
 If you have a chance, or, even better, if you are traveling as a group already, I would suggest taking a private safari.
 Needless to say, the group safari is obviously less expensive.
 If you are a solo traveler, it might be a good idea to join a small group safari for more fun!

 As for the accommodations, after Kilimanjaro and sleeping in tents in the cold for the previous 7 days, I was sure I didn’t want tents anymore!